stanulilic/stanleyulili.com-old/_posts/2020-02-24-how-to-install-node-and-npm-on-mac-or-linux.md

 stanley@hostname:~$ nvm --version
 0.35.2
 ```
 **Note**: On  Linux, if you get `nvm: command not found` or no feedback, close your terminal and open a new terminal and enter the `nvm --version` again.
+If you using ssh to access linux, you might need to restart your session.
 {: .notice--info}

 **Tip**: On  Mac, if you are having any issues with the `nvm` command not working, check out this [link](https://github.com/nvm-sh/nvm#troubleshooting-on-linux)